 Great time to buy - new model coming soon!

-From a timing standpoint, the POCO F Series is earlier in its release cycle, giving you a longer window before you need to think about a successor.
-The POCO X Series is deeper into its cycle, so a new model could be closer than you think.
+From a timing standpoint, the POCO X Series is earlier in its release cycle, meaning you get more runway before the next generation arrives.
+The POCO F Series is further into its cycle — a new model may arrive sooner than expected.

-Current deals favor the POCO X Series, which is in an active discount window.
-If price is a major factor, now is a particularly good time to pull the trigger on it.
+Current deals favor the POCO F Series, which is in an active discount window.
+If price is a major factor, now is a particularly good time to consider it.

 The Poco X Series is for the savvy user who prioritizes performance and display quality above all else.
 It's the ideal choice for mobile gamers, content streamers, and anyone who wants a phone that feels incredibly fast and responsive without paying a flagship price.
 If you want the most power-per-dollar and can accept a camera that's good but not class-leading, this is the series for you.